-Conformity assessment is primarily the responsibility of the medical device manufacturer.
+Conformity assessment is primarily the responsibility of the IVD Medical Device manufacturer.
 However, it is done in the context of the established regulatory requirements and both the process and conclusions are subject to further review by the regulatory authority and/or conformity assessment body.